Tennis-Swiatek cruises past Fernandez, to face Azarenka in Adelaide | Sports-Games

 Defending champion Iga Swiatek made short work of U.S. Open runner-up Leylah Fernandez in a dominant 6-1 6-2 win at the Adelaide International on Thursday to set up a quarter-final against two-times Grand Slam winner Victoria Azarenka.

-Swiatek, the 2020 Roland Garros winner, took control of the match from 1-1 in the first set and capitalized on Fernandez's misfiring serve to wrap up the victory in 75 minutes at the Australian Open warm-up event.
-The Pole, ranked fifth at this year's tournament, hit 17 winners against her 19-year-old opponent and did not face a breakpoint as she extended her winning streak in Adelaide to seven matches.
+Swiatek, the 2020 Roland Garros winner, took control of the match from 1-1 in the first set and capitalised on Fernandez's misfiring serve to wrap up the victory in 75 minutes at the Australian Open warm-up event.
+The Pole hit 17 winners against her 19-year-old opponent and did not face a break point as she extended her winning streak in Adelaide to seven matches.

 "I was playing against a younger girl, which is pretty new for me," Swiatek, 20, said.
 "She's pretty talented and she's a Grand Slam finalist, so I knew it was going to be tricky.
 "I felt really confident and I'm pretty happy that I could finish it really quickly and I didn't let go of focus."